 - Therapeutic interventions in severe MAS include airway suctioning, oxygen delivery, or ventilatory support.

 - Oxygen should be given to keep oxygen saturations at 95-98%.
+Nasal continuous positive airways pressure (CPAP) is superior to oxygen therapy alone in avoiding ventilation.
 Ventilation may be necessary.
 Pneumothoraces will need chest drain insertion.

 - High-frequency oscillation ventilation may be given in some cases.